 There is 1 Section 4 licensed industry in the catchment and it has been designated as 'not at risk'.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with this industry and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.
+It is located within a water body with 'good' WFD status which suggests that it is not impacting its surrounding water environment.
+It is not a likely source of the faecal contamination indicated by shellfish flesh monitoring and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.